oraculuum/babylon-blocks/README.md

 Building a babylon block involves choosing a block to build, designing the block using the [Block Factory](https://blockly-demo.appspot.com/static/demos/blockfactory/index.html), defining a code generator for the block, adding the block to the blockly toolbox, and creating documentation for the block so others can use it.

-1. Choose a Babylon Block to adopt from our "Adopt a Block List" at the bottom of this readme or add a Babylon Block of your choosing to the "Adopt a Block List" so everyone knows you're working on it.
+1. Choose a babylon block to adopt from our "Adopt a Block List" at the bottom of this readme or add a Babylon Block of your choosing to the "Adopt a Block List" so everyone knows you're working on it.

    e.g. [BABYLON.Mesh.CreateSphere(name, segments, diameter, scene, updatable)](http://www.sokrate.fr/documentation/babylonjs/BABYLON.Mesh.html)

-2.
+2. Design your block using the [Block Factory](https://blockly-demo.appspot.com/static/demos/blockfactory/index.html).
+A video tutorial showing how to use the Block Factory can be found [here](https://www.youtube.com/watch?v=s2_xaEvcVI0).

 ## Project History